Code-Institute-Submissions/IFDMSP-A/README.md

 Following are some 'User Stories' to support the development.
 These are not necessarily complete, as user stories can vary dependent on how intricate you wish to present the specification.However this level of clarity is sufficient to progress the development.

-## Three parties will be involved with the application on deployment
+## Three primary stakeholders will be involved with the application on deployment

 * The BBC (Owner)
 * The User (Members of the public accessing the application through the internet)